 Think fully traceable and permissions-based Central Bank Digital Currencies that limit what you can buy, how much, and from where.

-Think climate lockdowns, restrictions on mobility, forcing small businesses to become agents of government agenda, and a society of snitches where neighbors turn each other in to the authorities for not complying with the draconian mandates.
+Think climate lockdowns, restrictions on mobility, forcing small businesses to become agents of a government agenda, and a society of snitches where neighbors turn each other in to the authorities for not complying with the draconian mandates.

 Many countries are heading in the direction of complete control over the whole of society.

-Freedom is what’s ultimately at stake in this abhorrent new normal championed by powerful global interests that hope vaccine passports will drive forced consensus on digital identity schemes that can easily morph into social crediting tools in the very near future.
+Freedom is what’s ultimately at stake in this abhorrent new normal championed by powerful global interests that hope vaccine passports will drive a forced consensus on digital identity schemes that can easily morph into social crediting tools in the very near future.

 View Comments